-Though they look and act like ants, the solitary wasps known as Velvet Ants are anything but.
-Wingless females are capable of rendering terribly painful stings, leaving human victims bewildered.
-Examining the antennae of a Velvet Ant will help distinguish it from a true ant.
-Ant antennae bend in a sharp 'elbow' while this wasp's antennae do not.
+Though she looks and acts like an ant, this solitary female wasp is part of a family known as Velvet Ants though they are not ants at all.
+This particular species is not as hairy as typical Velvet Ants (see Red Velvet Ant and Thistle Down Velvet Ant for comparison).
+It is extremely tiny for a wasp and looks more like a real ant than other members of the Mutillidae family.
+Wingless females are capable of rendering terribly painful stings, leaving human victims bewildered and in agony.
+Examining the antennae of a Velvet Ant helps distinguish it from a true ant.
+Ant antennae bend in a sharp 'elbow' while this wasp's antennae lack joints from base to tip.

 Adult Mutillid Wasps drink nectar and water.
 Wasp larvae, however, are fantastic parasitic predators.
 The eggs of a Velvet Ant are laid near the eggs of other bees, wasps, or even flies.
 They hatch and quickly begin to devour the unsuspecting neighbors.

 Scientific Name: Pseudomethocha oculata